This page contains copies of materials in the form of papers, notes, slides etc prepared and/or used in presentations related to current research.

 The paper will outline the legislative reforms which occurred over this period applicable to the treatment of a broad spectrum of mental disorders, as well as reforms specifically concerned with alcoholism.
 The key pieces of legislation were the Lunacy Act 1903 and the Inebriates Act 1912, both of which were repealed and replaced in July 1966 by the Mental Health Act 1962.
 The 1962 mental health legislation was replaced by the Mental Health Act 1996.

-Click here to view or download a PDF version (1.3MB) of a set of 26 slides prepared for use in the presentation.
+Click here to view or download a PDF version (1.3MB) of a set of 26 slides presented at the conference.

 Symposium of the Kettil Bruun Society, Melbourne, Victoria, 11-15 April 2011

 Approaches to managing public drunkenness, Western Australia, 1900 to 2010